What are Preemie Mentors?

 Preemie parent mentors are professionals and parents who have either had preemies or worked with preemies.
 They volunteer with The Gift of Life in order to use their knowledge, experience, and passion to assist other parents of preemies in overcoming the unique challenges these moms and dads face.
 Preemie mentors give parents encouragement, support, and access to resources, communicating via email, phone, live chat, and/or in-person depending on need and availability.

-The Gift of Life's Preemie Mentors:
+Meet The Gift of Life's Preemie Mentors:

 I can help with cord issues, twins, NICU issues with nurses, formula ideas, dealing with twins, reflux, work/life balance, stress/anxiety, working mom, infertility, NICU blood transfusion, dealing with remarks about having smaller babies, PTSD from NICU.